-Anchor Chain Speaker Level Subwoofer Input Cable - Selected Lengths
+Anchor Chain Speaker Level Subwoofer Amplifier Input Cable

-Anchor Chain Speaker Level Subwoofer Input Cable - Selected Lengths
+Anchor Chain Speaker Level Subwoofer Amplifier Input Cable

-We know how competitive the audio cable business is.
-We guarantee excellent sound quality with these cables or your money back!
+I know how competitive the audio cable business is.
+I guarantee excellent sound quality with these cables or your money back!

 Also available in custom lengths, or in extra long lengths.
 Email to inquire. email@example.com

-Terminated on both ends with a 14 gauge solid copper connector
+Terminated on both ends with either 14 gauge solid copper connectors or optional banana plugs

 Historic 1960's design swiss professional studio quality analog low level signal cable.